I Want To...

 Truth: Exercise can help your memory.

 Exercise—even simple forms like walking and cycling—may keep your mind sharper, Lyketsos says.
 Research has shown that physical activity may also lower your risk of dementia, such as Alzheimer’s disease.
+It’s important to introduce variety into your regimen over time; mix it up by biking this week, walking next week, and playing a group sport the week after.

 Experts aren’t sure exactly how exercise may help your memory, Lyketsos admits.
 It may work by promoting better blood flow to your brain.
 But exercise may also help because it requires you to think—for example, learning new (sometimes complex) movements and keeping count of repetitions or interval times.
+Exercise also keeps you socially engaged, which probably helps too.

 Truth: What you eat can keep you mentally sharp.